-For a long time, the Ukrainian woman was distinguished by a sense of dignity and has always been a guardian of family morality.
-The Byzantine writer Mauritius (682-601) testifies that “their (Ukrainian ancestors) women are honest beyond measure, and many consider the death of a man their own, and gladly lose themselves, not counting their widowhood. life … “(V. Sichinsky, 1946, p.16).
-Ukrainian woman did not tolerate her husband’s infidelity.
-Unlike the Russian family, where even was so-called “snokhatstvo” (cohabiting of father-in-law with the daughter-in-law) was allowed for centuries, and where the woman was constantly humiliated by the despotism of her husband, relations in the Ukrainian family were based on the recognition of equality between men and women.
+For a long time Ukrainian woman was distinguished by a sense of dignity and has always been a guardian of family morality.
+The Byzantine writer Mauritius (682-601) testifies that “their (Ukrainian ancestors) women are honest beyond measure, and many consider the death of a man their own… “(V. Sichinsky, 1946, p.16).
+Relations in the Ukrainian family were based on the recognition of equality between men and women.
 Their relationship was characterized by a kind of democracy.

 The dialogue between Odarka and Karas from the opera “Zaporozhets beyond the Danube” illustrates this moment very well: their “quarrel” is permeated by a sense of equality, good humor and mutual love.

-Marriage – the creation of a family – among ancient Ukrainians was not only personal but also public in nature: couples and girlish circles (communities), public opinion, customary norms, etc. influenced the selection of couples.
+Marriage – the creation of a family – among ancient Ukrainians was not only personal but also public in nature: couples and girlish circles (communities), public opinion, customary norms, etc., influenced the selection of couples.
 Men, according to these rules, were considered independent only after marriage.
-Prolonged mating was not approved, and those who did not marry were treated with disdain.
-Community involvement in the formation of a young family was also reflected in the assessment of the moral status of the groom’s and bride’s family.
+Those men who did not marry were treated with disdain.
+Community involvement in the formation of a newly created family was also reflected in the assessment of the moral status of the groom’s and bride’s family.
 The family’s reputation was valued at times higher than its wealth.
-Marriage was almost universally consecrated by the church, culminating in a mutual oath of allegiance to the young.
+Marriage was almost universally consecrated by the church, culminating in a mutual oath of allegiance to the couple.
 Marriages were exceptional when a man and a woman “lived by faith.”
 In all these cases, family morality rose to the rank of public.

 The Ukrainian family was distinguished by the peculiarities of its life.
 Foreigners who visited Ukraine repeatedly noted the neatness of the Ukrainian family.
 For example, doctor Gottlieb Gmelin wrote in his “A Journey Through Russia” (1770-1780) that Ukrainians “love and care for cleanliness, and their simplest houses look much better off than the richest nobles homes of the Russians.”
 Compiled by Edward Daniel Clark in 1812, comparing the Ukrainians to the inhabitants of Muscovy, he notes that the former are “cleaner, more welcoming, hospitable, more devout, and less superstitious”.